Infinitely fast critical dynamics: Teleportation through temporal rare regions in monitored quantum circuits: Dynamics of the entanglement entropy in the entangling phase

 From the above discussion, we can identify two distinct dynamical regimes: i) In the absence (or weak rate) of measurements, the entanglement entropy is expected to grow linearly with time, bounded from above by half the system size. ii) Following the rare instance of strong measurements, we expect a sharp drop in the entanglement entropy.
 Combining the above two behaviors leads to the aforementioned sawtooth structure shown in \cref{subfig:sawtooth}.
 Given the above reasoning, one would expect a broad distribution of $S(t)$ resulting from the abrupt drop in values following strong measurements and the slow climb toward saturation during weak measurement periods, seen in \cref{fig:sawtooth_std} and contrasted with the standard volume law phase.
 An interesting figure of merit for the broad distribution is the ratio between the standard deviation and the mean.
 While the standard volume law phase $\sigma(S)/\bar{S}$ tends to zero in the thermodynamic limit, for temporal randomness, they are of the same scale, see \cref{fig:sawtooth_std}.

 In the following, we construct a simple heuristic stochastic dynamical model that attempts to capture the sawtooth structure and the sublinear scaling.
 Explicitly, we suggest the following dynamics:

 In the above equation, $p(t)$ is the measurement rate at time $t$, as defined above.
 The first line corresponds to the linear rise of entanglement entropy for a weak measurement rate, bounded from above by the saturation value. $p_0$ serves as an upper cutoff for the weak measurement regime.
-The second line corresponds to strong measurement events, followed by a shape decrease of the entanglement entropy as captured by the random function $Q(L,p(t),S(t))$, which we estimate empirically below.
+The second line corresponds to strong measurement events that produce a decrease of the entanglement entropy as captured by the random function $Q(L,p(t),S(t))$, which we estimate empirically below.

 In \cref{subfig:Spost_Spre}, we use a scatter plot to assess the values of $S(t)=Q(L,p(t),S(t-1))$, given $S(t-1)$ and $p(t)$ for $L=256$.
 We note that $Q(L,p(t),S(t-1))$ depends on $S(t)$ only as an upper bound.
 In particular, $S(t)$ for sufficiently large $p(t)$ is dominated by the values of $p(t)$ and displays a weak dependence on $S(t-1)$, as long as $S(t-1)>S(t)$.